ilazarte/cljx-start/README.md

 # cljx-start

-cljx-start is a Leiningen template to provide a configured cjlx template to ease in the configuration.
+cljx-start is a Leiningen template to develop an isomorphic webapp via cljx.
-It incorporates reagent and figwheel for ease of development from the start.
+It incorporates reagent, hiccup, garden, and figwheel for ease of development from the start.
 It was inspired by cljs-start.

 [![Clojars Project](http://clojars.org/cljx-start/lein-template/latest-version.svg)](http://clojars.org/cljx-start/lein-template)